How Much Waste Does Australia Produce? 🤔🗑️

 Australians produce 67 million tonnes of waste each year!
 It is the latest statistic in this regard, tallied in 2016-2017.
 The report also states that 54 million tonnes of that said waste is known as “core waste”, which is taken care of by the waste and resource recovery industry.
 Additionally, the remaining 13 million tonnes of said waste is from electricity generation, mud from refining, farm manure, and liquid waste.
-See our blog on grease trap cleaning in 2020.
+See our blog on grease trap price.

 As you might have known by reading our blogs, there are mainly two types to deal with disposed of waste.
 The first way to deal with it is sending it to a landfill.
 We only send waste to landfills if they truly do not serve any purpose anymore.
 See our blog on illegal dumping in Australia.

 The second – and a much better – way to deal with waste is by recycling.
 By recycling your waste, you:

 - Ensure the waste does not go to landfill